Food

 - Walk individuals through the steps of salvation if prompted by the Holy Spirit

 The Prayer Ministry meets every Tuesday and Thursday from 10:00 am – 1:00 pm at the Christ Central Mission near Walmart (3605 Richland Avenue West in Aiken).
+Also, every individual who comes on Tuesday or Thursday to receive food is met with privately to pray for their greatest need.
 Call 803.643.9089 for more information.

 Education